zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 ### Resolving Markets and Redeeming Tokens

-Once the window for disputes is closed, the status of the market is _resolved_ to the last reported outcome.
+Once the window for disputes is closed, the market is _resolved_ to the last reported outcome.
 All outcome tokens except for the winning outcome token are immediately burned.
-Traders who hold winning tokens can now _redeem_ them for 1 ZTG a piece by signing a transaction.
+Traders who hold winning tokens can now _redeem_ them for 1 ZTG apiece by signing a transaction.
 There is no time limit for redeeming winning outcome tokens.

 For example, Alice holds 3 JWSTYES and Bob holds 5 JWSTNO.
 If the market resolves to JWSTNO, then Alice's 3 JWSTYES are burned and she is left with